 - You want a classic looking electric bike (check out the eSwoop)

-- You want a more comfortable ride (check out the Benno for 1 kid or eSwoop for multiple)
+- You want a more comfortable ride (check out the most recent Tern GSD with suspension!)

-- You want your kids enclosed (check out the Urban Arrow)
+- You want to start riding with kids really young (check out the Urban Arrow)

 No Bike is Perfect

-There are a few small quirks of the GSD that we should mention because no bike is perfect.
-We aren't product designers but here is our list of "improvements"!
+There are a few small quirks of the GSD that I should mention because no bike is perfect.
+Here is my list of “improvements”!

 - The rear light wiring comes a bit too close for comfort to the rear disc brake.
-This isn't something a consumer would ever know about but we are personally throwing an extra zip tie on the wiring so it doesn't have the chance to move.
+This isn’t something a consumer would ever know about but I have personally been throwing an extra zip tie on the wiring so it doesn’t have the chance to move.

-- Ironically, we wish this bike came in a more classic color like black or white.
-This is completely different than what we said with the Tern Vektron review!
+- Ironically, I wish this bike came in a more classic color like black or white.
+This is completely different than what I said with the Tern Vektron review!

 Additional Tern GSD Resources